johnpolacek/nextjs-mdx-blog-starter/README.md

 You can set properties like your blog title, description, Google Analytics code, social media sharing image and more by editing `blog.config.js`

-You can find the markdown content and blog post files in `src/markdown`.
+Content for the about page and the blurb in the header are written in markdown/mdx.
+You can find markdown content and blog post files in `src/markdown`.

 To edit the styling of the site, you can make changes to the theme file at `src/layout/Theme.js`.
 To further customize the site, refer to the [Theme UI documentation](https://theme-ui.com/getting-started) for making and styling your own components.